terryaney/KatApp/scripts/readme.md

 `scrollable` | `boolean` | By default, modal content will not be scrollable; only the *entire* modal dialogis scrollable.
 If a modal dialog should have its own vertical scrollbar for its body/content, pass `true`.
 `showCancel` | `boolean` | By default, a modal shows both a 'continue' *and* a 'cancel' button.
 If the displayed dialog only needs a 'continue' (i.e. confirming a transactional result message), set this value to `true` to hide the 'cancel' button.
 `inputs` | [`ICalculationInputs`](#icalculationinputs) | If inputs should be passed to the modal's rendered Kaml View, provide a `ICalculationInputs` object.
-`buttonsTemplate` | `string` | By default, KatApp modals will generate a 'continue' and 'cancel' button that are always visible and simply return a `boolean` value indicating whether or not a modal was confirmed.<br/><br/>If a modal is more complex with various stages that influence the behavior (visibility or functionality) of the modal buttons, a template ID can be provided.<br/><br/>See [IModalOptions Template Samples](#imodaloptions-template-samples) for more information.
+`buttonsTemplate`<sup>1</sup> | `string` | By default, KatApp modals will generate a 'continue' and 'cancel' button that are always visible and simply return a `boolean` value indicating whether or not a modal was confirmed.<br/><br/>If a modal is more complex with various stages that influence the behavior (visibility or functionality) of the modal buttons, a template ID can be provided.<br/><br/>See [IModalOptions Template Samples](#imodaloptions-template-samples) for more information.
 `headerTemplate` | `string` | By default, KatApp modals simply use the `labels.title` string property to display a 'modal header'.<br/><br/>If a modal is more complex and the header is more than just a text label (i.e. links or inputs), a template ID can be provided as the content to be rendered inside the header.<br/><br/>See [IModalOptions Template Samples](#imodaloptions-template-samples) for more information.

+<sup>1</sup> When creating your own buttons for a modal application, it is best practice to always apply a `cancelButton` and `continueButton` class to the appropriate buttons as the KatApp framework first tries to trigger a `click` event on those buttons when the `X` in the header is clicked or `ESC` is pressed.  `cancelButton` is clicked if `showCancel` was set to true otherwise `continueButton` is clicked.
+If additional processing other than simply calling the [`IModalAppOptions.cancelled` or `IModalAppOptions.confirmedAsync` delegates](#imodalappoptions), make sure to apply those buttons.
+If the custom toolbar *only* provides a single 'close' button, both classes can be assigned to the button to ensure that it is triggered, this eliminates the need for the caller of the modal to know the internal logic of the buttons and does not need to 'correctly' pass the `showCancel` property.

 #### IModalOptions Template Samples